Cantre'r Gwaelod: Music and art

-Local representation

-In the 1990s the village of Aberdyfi had a small primary school which changed its school badge to show a raven surrounded by bells on a shield.
-The raven represented the nearby Corbett Estate which owned a large amount of land and built a number of houses.
-The raven can be seen on various buildings in the area.
-The school has since been closed and demolished, making way for affordable housing.

 Television

 An episode of the BBC CBeebies programme Telly Tales, first broadcast in 2009, featured a children's re-enactment of the legend of Cantre'r Gwaelod through a mixture of animation and live action.

 Cantre'r Gwaelod featured in the BBC documentary series Coast.
 Presenter Neil Oliver visited the sands of Aberdyfi and Ynyslas, near Borth, and examined the remains of the submerged forest and Sarn Badrig which are revealed at low tide, assisted by local historians and dendrochronologists.